-- 1. The date the lease will be terminated - 2.
-The grounds for termination with enough detail for the tenant to prepare a defense.
-If the grounds are non-payment of rent, the notice must state the amount of balance due and the date of that computation; - 3.
-That if the tenant remains in the unit beyond the date specified for termination that the Authority may enforce the termination only by bringing judicial action, at which time the tenant may present a defense; - 4.
+1. The date the lease will be terminated

+- 2. The grounds for termination with enough detail for the tenant to prepare a defense.
+If the grounds are non-payment of rent, the notice must state the amount of balance due and the date of that computation, - 3.
+That if the tenant remains in the unit beyond the date specified for termination that the Authority may enforce the termination only by bringing judicial action, at which time the tenant may present a defense, - 4.
 That the tenant has 10 calendar days within which to discuss the proposed termination of tenancy with the manager.
 The 10 calendar days will start on the earlier of the date the notice was hand delivered or the day after the date the notice was mailed - 5.
-Failure of the tenant to object to the termination notice does not constitute a waiver of the tenant's right to contest the Authority's actions in any court proceeding; - 6.
-Termination notices for "other good cause" must provide that the proposed termination will Page xxviii

-- 7. The Notice to Vacate may run concurrent with any notice required by State law. - 8.
-Notices of lease termination may be personally served on a member of the tenant household who is at least 15 years old, taped to the inside of the unit's front door, or may be mailed by first class mail. - 9.
+Failure of the tenant to object to the termination notice does not constitute a waiver of the tenant's right to contest the Authority's actions in any court proceeding, - 6.
+Termination notices for "other good cause" must provide that the proposed termination will be effective at the later of the end of the lease term or 30 days from the date of the notice. - 7.
+The Notice to Vacate may run concurrent with any notice required by State law. - 8.
+Notices of lease termination may be personally served on a member of the tenant household who is at least 18 years old, taped to the inside of the unit's front door, or may be mailed by first class mail. - 9.
 When the Authority terminates the lease, written notice will be provided as follows: - a.
-10 days prior to termination for failure to pay rent; - b.
-10 days prior to termination, consistent with the exigencies of the situation in cases of violent or drug related criminal activity; - c.
+10 days prior to termination for failure to pay rent, - b.
+10 days prior to termination, consistent with the exigencies of the situation in cases of violent or drug related criminal activity, - c.
 At least 30 days prior to termination in all other cases.